-In addition to her Bachelor of Education from Western University, Lisa holds additional qualifications in Special Education (Specialist), Librarianship (Part 1), ESL (Part 1) and Health and Physical Education (Part 1).
-While completing her Bachelor of Education, she was awarded the Beatrice Helmkay Scholarship for excellence in academics and teaching.
-She also earned an Honours Bachelor of Applied Science with distinction from the University of Guelph and a post-degree Public Relations Certificate with honours from Humber College.
+In addition, she holds a Bachelor of Education from Western University where she was awarded the Beatrice Helmkay Scholarship, for excellence in academics and teaching, an Honours Bachelor of Applied Science with distinction from the University of Guelph and a post-degree Public Relations Certificate with honours from Humber College.
+Her additional teaching qualifications include Special Education (Specialist), Librarianship (Part 1), ESL (Part 1) and Health and Physical Education (Part 1).

-Lisa believes that the world would be a better place if everyone adopted a pet, planted some flowers and read daily.
+Lisa believes that the world would be a kinder, brighter place if everyone adopted a pet, planted some flowers, and read daily.

 “We lose ourselves in books, we find ourselves there too.”